aditya01933/Ruby-Algorithms/README.md

 Two nodes are cousins of each other if they are at same level and have different parents.
 NOTE: All values are unique in tree.

+# 16. Given a Binary Tree, check if all leaves are at same level or not.

+#17.
+Check if removing an edge can divide a Binary Tree in two halves.